The modern-day Babel Fish: AI-powered live translation of video calls

 We think the implications of this use case are massive.
 Live translation can democratize communication in all sorts of contexts: patient care, virtual events, education, and more.
 We hope this ‘deep dive’ post helps you understand how you can start using daily-python to bring AI into real-time video and audio in all sorts of interesting ways.

 What new, voice-driven applications are you excited about?
 Our favorite thing at Daily is that we get to see all sorts of amazing things that developers create with the tools we’ve built.
-If you’ve got an app that uses real-time speech in a new way, or ideas you’re excited about, or questions, please ping us on social media, join us on the peerConnection WebRTC forum, or find us online or IRL at one of the events we host.
+If you’ve got an app that uses real-time speech in a new way, or ideas you’re excited about, or questions, please ping us on social media, join us on Discord, or find us online or IRL at one of the events we host.

 Never miss a story